The Greater Charlotte Cultural Trust

 GCCT Investment Pools

-When GCCT was established, the funds were originally invested with two major banks: First Union (now Wells Fargo) and Bank of America.
-To honor the legacy of the banks’ support of our cultural community, GCCT fundholders have two additional pooled options — the BAC/WFC Pool and the GCCT Pool — in addition to the investment pools offered by Foundation For The Carolinas.
+To honor the legacy of the banks’ support of our cultural community, GCCT fundholders have an additional pooled option — the Bank Long-Term Growth (BAC/WFC) Pool — in addition to the investment pools offered by Foundation For The Carolinas.